Database Connection Optionslink

 - You must have a VNet with access to your sources.

-- If you are configuring your on-premises sources and they aren't connected to Azure yet, follow the instructions in the Azure ExpressRoute documentation to connect to Azure.
+- If you are configuring your on-premises sources and they aren't connected to Azure yet, either follow the instructions in the Azure ExpressRoute documentation (recommended) or Azure VPN Gateway documentation to connect them to Azure.

 - If you are configuring your Azure Virtual Machine-based sources, ensure that they are accessible from the VNet where the Private Link Service Load Balancer will be running.